vboyev-MSFT/defender-docs/exposure-management/ServiceNow-data-connector.md

 ## Retrieved data

-Exposure Management currently retrieves data on devices, their business application association and business criticality.
+Exposure Management currently retrieves data on devices, their business application association, and business criticality.
 Additional data is also retrieved that helps identify the device, such as network adapter information and OS data.

 The following fields are ingested via the connector: